Agile For Accountants: Six Steps To Provide Necessary Tools And Relevant Processes

 Regulatory requirements and compliance

 An ever-increasing focus on risk management has meant that there are many more areas to monitor and report today than was the case previously.
 The cost of non-compliance has also risen considerably in recent years.
 An agile compliance department ensures that any changes in the requirements can be incorporated in the system with immediate effect.
-All thresholds can thus be monitored in real time rather than at a set frequency and any potential breaches handled rapidly.
+All thresholds can thus be monitored in real-time rather than at a set frequency and any potential breaches handled rapidly.

 According to an Oracle-sponsored research report, 95% of organisations that adopted an agile model reported positive growth in revenues, versus 70% for others.
-The research found agile leaders to be more receptive to adopting practices like the use of shared service centres and cloud computing which made their departments and organisations more flexible and quicker to react to internal changes or market externalities.
+The research found agile leaders to be more receptive to adopting practices like the use of shared service centres and cloud computing which made their departments and organisations more flexible and quick to react to internal changes or market externalities.